 Labor and Economic Opportunity

-The Michigan Occupational Safety and Health Administration (MIOSHA) awarded 20 CET grants totaling $620,000 to promote worker safety and health across the state, particularly for small and medium sized companies.
+The Michigan Occupational Safety and Health Administration (MIOSHA) awarded 20 CET grants totaling $870,000 to promote worker safety and health across the state, particularly for small and medium-sized companies.
 Contact any of the following grantees if you are interested in free training underwritten by MIOSHA.
 They provide health and safety training in a variety of formats.

 AFL-CIO of Michigan will deliver safety and health training in the manufacturing, healthcare and construction industries with the focus on basic principles of workplace safety and health, identifying and remediating hazards in the workplace and avoiding work-related accidents.
 Technical assistance will also be provided to establish safety and health programs and committees.
 For more information, contact Andrew Niedzinski at 517-372-0784 or firstname.lastname@example.org.

-Alpena Community College will provide safety and health training throughout Northeast Michigan in the healthcare, construction and manufacturing industries.
+Alpena Community College will provide safety and health training throughout Northeast Michigan in the healthcare, construction, manufacturing, forestry, and logging industries.
 For more information, contact, Dawn Stone at 989-358-7293 or email@example.com.